haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 ### 3) Start Seafile-12.0.x server

-## Upgrade SeaDoc from 0.8 to 1.0 (In progress)
+## Upgrade SeaDoc from 0.8 to 1.0

+If you have deployed SeaDoc extension in version 11.0, please use the following steps to upgrade it to version 1.0.

-SeaDoc 1.0 is based on Seafile 12.0
+SeaDoc 1.0 is for working with Seafile 12.0.

 ### Change the DB_NAME

-From version 1.0, SeaDoc is based on the seahub_db database in Seafile MySQL and is not compatible with the sdoc_db database.
+From version 1.0, SeaDoc is using seahub_db database to store its operation logs and no longer need an extra database sdoc_db.
 You need to change the `DB_NAME` to `seahub_db` in the config file manually.

 conf/sdoc_server_config.json